t-ed-c/sql/README.md

 ### Quick Setup
 1. Clone this repository
 2. Connect to your Oracle database
-3. Run the scripts in order (Day 1 → Day 2 → Day 3)
+3. Run the scripts in order (Day 1 → Day 2 → Day 3 → Day 4)

 ## 📚 Learning Path